-I got the Zeiss 35mm f/2 after having worked with a Carl Zeiss Milvus 50mm f/2 macro with a Nikon D3 for various projects (beginning waith macro-photography of vacuum 6CS7 tubes for a Leben amplifier.
+I got the Zeiss 35mm f/2 after having worked with a Carl Zeiss Milvus 50mm f/2 macro with a Nikon D3 for various projects (beginning with macro-photography of vacuum 6CS7 tubes for a Leben amplifier.

 The Carl Zeiss Milvus 2/50 (makro-planar design) weighs in at 730 grams, the Zeiss 35mm f/2 (distagon design) is ‘only’ 570 grams.